Elland Road: Challenge Cup

 The first Challenge Cup match at Elland Road was a home match for Holbeck on 18 March 1899.

 Beyond staging home matches for Holbeck and Hunslet, Elland Road has hosted the 1982 Challenge Cup Final replay after the final at Wembley ended in a draw between Widnes and Hull FC.
-Challenge Cup semi-finals followed in 1983, 1984, 1985.
+Challenge Cup semi-finals followed in 1983, 1984 and 1985.
 It hosted both semi-finals in 1986 and a semi-final replay in 1988.
 Further semi-finals followed in 1993 and 1995.

-Having left for South Leeds Stadium in 1995, Hunslet returned for a round 4 fixture against Bradford Bulls in 1997 due to Elland Road's higher capacity.
+Having left for South Leeds Stadium in 1995, Hunslet returned for a round 4 fixture against Bradford Bulls in 1997, due to Elland Road's higher capacity.

 In 2021, Elland Road was selected to host the 2022 Challenge Cup triple header on the men's semi-finals and women's final.

 World Club Challenge

 Elland Road has also hosted four of Leeds Rhinos World Club Challenge matches.
 The results were as follows;